 Google’s Sridhar Ramaswamy on Chrome ad blocking: ‘It’s the ultimate fallback option’

-The only things holding back the flood of ad blockers on mobile are technological limitations, said Sridhar Ramaswamy at an event for publishers in Chicago Tuesday.
+The only things holding back the flood of ad blockers on mobile are technological limitations, said Sridhar Ramaswamy, senior vice president of ads and commerce, at an event for publishers in Chicago Tuesday.

 Asked about the impact of the ad-blocking capability coming to Chrome next year, Ramaswamy said, “We have to get a handle on the whole problem.”